 Stuart Chambers joined the Board as Chairman designate on 27 January 2014 and became Chairman on 1 March 2014.
-He brings a strong track record and a wealth of Board and executive experience both in the UK and globally.
+He brings a strong track record and a wealth of board and executive experience both in the UK and globally.
 Most recently, Stuart was Chairman of Rexam plc.
 Previously until 2009, he was the Group Chief Executive of Nippon Sheet Glass Group, which acquired Pilkington plc in 2006, where he was Chief Executive.
 Prior to the glass industry, Stuart held a number of senior positions at Mars, Inc., having previously spent ten years in several European roles at Royal Dutch Shell plc.
 He has also served in the past as a non-executive director on four other plc boards and chaired three remuneration committees.
 Stuart was appointed as a member of the Takeover Panel Hearings Committee on 30 April 2016

 Mike Muller was one of the founders of ARM.
 Before joining the Group, he was responsible for hardware strategy and the development of portable products at Acorn Computers.
 He was previously at Orbis Computers.
 At ARM he was VP, Marketing from 1992 to 1996 and EVP, Business Development until October 2000 when he was appointed Chief Technology Officer.
 In October 2001, he was appointed to the Board.

 Larry Hirst joined the Board in January 2011.
 He is the former Chairman of IBM Europe, Middle East and Africa.
 He retired from IBM in 2010 having previously held a wide range of senior positions since joining the company in 1977.
 He currently chairs the Imperial College Data Science Institute Advisory Board.
 He is the Senior Independent Director at MITIE Group plc and an Ambassador to Everywoman and Black British Business.
 Former roles include being a UK Business Ambassador, a Commissioner for the Commission for Employment and Skills, and Chair of e-skills UK (the UK Sector Skills Council for Business and Information Technology) and he was also on the International Advisory Board for British Airways.
 He was awarded a CBE in 2006.

 Janice Roberts joined the Board in January 2011.
 She is a Partner at Benhamou Global Ventures, a Silicon Valley-based venture capital firm, where she invests in early stage technology companies.
 Prior to that, she was a Managing Director of the Mayfield Fund from 2000 to 2013, where she invested in the mobile, wireless, communications and consumer technology industries.
-Prior to that, she held various executive positions at 3Com Corporation, including President Palm Computing, President 3Com Ventures and Senior Vice President, Business Development and Global Marketing.
-She is a director of several private technology companies in the US.
+Previously, she held various executive positions at 3Com Corporation, including President Palm Computing, President 3Com Ventures and Senior Vice President, Business Development and Global Marketing.
+Prior to 3Com she was Managing Director of BICC Data Networks Ltd.